 How the Test is Performed

 A blood sample is needed.

 The sample is then placed in ice and taken immediately to the laboratory.
 Three porphyrins can normally be measured in small amounts in human blood.
 They are:

 Protoporphyrin is normally found in the highest amount.
 More tests are needed to show the levels of specific porphyrins.

 How to Prepare for the Test

-You should not eat for 12 - 14 hours before this test.
+You should not eat for 12 to 14 hours before this test.
 You may drink water right before the test.
-Your test results may be affected if you do not follow these steps.
+Your test results may be affected if you do not follow these instructions.

 How the Test will Feel